ethereumjs/ethereumjs-monorepo/README.md

 - `depth` - the current number of calls deep the contract is
 - `memory` - the memory of the VM as a `buffer`
 - `cache` - The account cache.
 Contains all the accounts loaded from the trie.
 It is an instance of [functional red black tree](https://www.npmjs.com/package/functional-red-black-tree)
+- `txHash` - the 32bit hash of current processing transaction as `buffer`.

 #### `newContract`
 The `newContract` event is given an `Object` and callback.
 The `Object` has the following properties.